 The department shall fund administrative case management under this subdivision using medical assistance administrative funds.
 The traumatic brain injury program duties include:

 (1) recommending to the commissioner in consultation with the medical review agent according to Minnesota Rules, parts 9505.0500 to 9505.0540, the approval or denial of medical assistance funds to pay for out-of-state placements for traumatic brain injury services and in-state traumatic brain injury services provided by designated Medicare long-term care hospitals;

-(2) coordinating the brain injury home and community-based waiver;
+(2) coordinating the traumatic brain injury home and community-based waiver;

 (3) providing ongoing technical assistance and consultation to county and facility case managers to facilitate care plan development for appropriate, accessible, and cost-effective medical assistance services;